Marketable securities are liquid and can be traded with relative ease.

 Not being able to sell to relocate funds to another option.

-Stocks with no or low dividends are considered non-marketable as compared to the ones with a higher dividend.
+Stocks with no or low dividends are considered non-marketable compared to the ones with a higher dividend.

 If the stock pays no dividend, the holder may have to depend entirely on the future ability to realize any return.